 signs of early puberty, short height and other endocrine-related concerns in children and teens may not always be needed, especially if a child is otherwise healthy, according to the American Academy of Pediatrics.

-As part of the ongoing Choosing Wisely campaign, the AAP released a new list of tests and procedures that should prompt careful discussion between parents and physicians.
+As part of the ongoing Choosing Wisely campaign, the AAP released a list of tests and procedures that should prompt careful discussion between parents and physicians.
 The list, compiled by the AAP Section on Endocrinology, includes several tests commonly ordered when a parent is concerned a child is

 too short, entering puberty too early,